Crane1195/DIYB0XX/code/README.md

      if you press mod1 and up

-       if you are on Ultimate code
+       if you are on Ultimate mode

          you will not jump

-       if you are on Melee code
+       if you are on Melee mode

          you will jump